artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 consequently, if two rows are found together with the same ID and the same culture value, an import error will be triggered.

-When this error is encountered during validation, the short version of the report shown in the console log of the related :ref:`job details <job-details>` page will include a count of non-unique ``legacyId`` values found in the CSV.
-Meanwhile, the longer downloadable
-:ref:`detailed report <csv-validation-short-long>` will also include an output of any ``legacyId`` value found that is not unique in the CSV.
+When this error is encountered during validation, the short report shown in the console log of the related :ref:`job details <job-details>` page will include a count of non-unique ``legacyId`` values found in the CSV.
+Meanwhile, the longer downloadable :ref:`detailed report <csv-validation-short-long>` will also include an output of any ``legacyId`` value found that is not unique in the CSV.

 ..
 NOTE::